OUR HISTORY

 SALT Outposts and SOS Weekends

-SALT started the SALT Outpost Initiative as a way to expand SALT branches through churches within the state of Florida.
-To learn more about this initiative you can click here.
-SALT started an initiative to expanding SALT and/or it's model in different states outside of Florida.
-To learn more about SOS Weekends you can click here.
-There is also a SALT Outpost option for out-of-state churches and groups but a pre-requisite is they must have completed a SALT SOS Weekend first.
+SALT started the SALT Outpost Initiative in 2021 as a way to expand SALT branches through churches within the state of Florida.
+To learn more about this initiative, you can click here.
+SALT started an initiative to expand SALT and/or its model in different states outside of Florida.
+To learn more about SOS Weekends, you can click here.
+There is also a SALT Outpost option for out-of-state churches and groups, but a pre-requisite is that they must have completed a SALT SOS Weekend first.
 To learn more about the out-of-state SALT Outposts, click here.